Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: next in line

 Marquette went from No. 2 in the first edition of the rankings right after the national championship game to completely out of the rankings during the next update.
-Now, the Golden Eagles are back in the mix despite the unexpected departures of Sam Hauser and Joey Hauser back in April.
+Now, the Golden Eagles are back in the mix despite the unexpected departures of Sam Hauser and Joey Hauser in April.
 Markus Howard is back and will once again make a run at the national scoring charts, but Utah State transfer Koby McEwen should ease some of the responsibility in the backcourt.
 Sacar Anim is a solid two-way player, and Steve Wojciechowski picked up a big boost with the reclassification of ESPN 100 guard Symir Torrence.
 Utah grad transfer Jayce Johnson and defensive anchor Theo John are the main pieces down low.

 24. LSU Tigers